TanzilaRahman/HealthRecords-WebApplication/README.md

 # HealthRecords-WebApplication
 A Full-Stack web application that lets the user record important Patient information for easy access.
 It's created using Python Flask, with full CRUD functionality.

-##Description:
+## Description:
-Users can add the following informations about the patient:
+From the Home page, after clicking "View/Add New Patient Record", Users can add the following informations about the patient:
 - FirsName
 - LastName
 - DOB